Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

-Pixel detectors at modern colliders generate data volumes that exceed transmission and trigger bandwidth constraints.
-The Level-1 Trigger (L1T) Correlator uses information from HGCAL clusters to form high- level physics quantities and reduce data bandwidth.
+The data volume challenge of modern collider experiments is exemplified in the HGCAL~\cite{CERN-LHCC-2017-023} (described in detail in Section~\ref{subsec:calo}).
+The CMS Level-1 Trigger (L1T) Correlator uses information from CMS HGCAL clusters to form high- level physics quantities and reduce data bandwidth.
 However, pixel information is not used at Level-1 due to latency and throughput limits, reducing sensitivity to displaced signatures and low-momentum (\pt) clusters, which should be rejected by the trigger as they do not carry relevant physics information.
-We present a readout ASIC prototype that integrates charge processing and machine-learning data filtering directly in- pixel, enabling on-detector data reduction at the bunch-crossing scale.
+Here a readout ASIC prototype is presented that integrates charge processing and machine-learning data filtering directly in- pixel, enabling on-detector data reduction at the bunch-crossing scale.

 \textbf{Architecture.} The ASIC, fabricated in 28 nm bulk CMOS, implements two 32$\times$8 superpixel matrices at 25 $\mu$m pitch.
 The overall architecture is illustrated in Figure~\ref{fig:smartpix} and described in detail in Refs.~\cite{10182033, Parpillon2024, parpillon2024smartpixelsinpixelai}.
 Each pixel comprises a charge-sensitive preamplifier followed by a 2-bit flash ADC operating at 40 MHz.
 Comparator thresholds V$_{th[0,1,2]}$ define transition levels and are adjustable off-chip.
 Pixel outputs are latched, encoded, and projected into 16 compressed row buses, preserving spatial information while reducing bit width by an order of magnitude.
 A fully parallel two-layer neural network, implemented purely in combinational logic, classifies local clusters without cycle-to-cycle latency.
-The network is derived from QKeras quantization and synthesized via hls4ml~\cite{fastml_hls4ml, Duarte:2018ite} and Siemens Catapult HLS~\cite{SiemensCatapult2025}.
+The network is derived from QKeras quantization and synthesized via \hlsfml~\cite{fastml_hls4ml, Duarte:2018ite} (see Section~\ref{sec:fpga}) and Siemens Catapult HLS~\cite{SiemensCatapult2025}.

 \textbf{Analog performance.} Charge is injected via programmable in-matrix capacitors to emulate realistic clusters.
 Repeated S-curve scans across injected charge extract both threshold dispersion and Equivalent Noise Charge (ENC).
 The prototype exhibits ENC $\sim$58 e- with an average conversion gain of 58.5 $\mu$V/e-.
 These values confirm preamplifier stability and comparator resolution and align with expectations from simulation.